 1. Analyze when your followers are using Instagram

 The first thing you should monitor is when your followers are actually using Instagram.
-This is the first step in deciding on your posting strategy, because basically there is no sense in posting new content when your audience isn’t there.
+This is the first step in deciding on your posting strategy, because there is no sense in posting new content when your audience isn’t there.

 As you should be increasing the chances of displaying your content at the top of your audience’s feeds, why should you even consider posting at 10 am if they are working at this time?